Pest Issues

 Flea repelling plants

-Flea repelling plants are a great way to get rid of these bugs in the garden.
-Certain plants contain specific oils, compounds, and chemicals which fleas hate and will try to avoid.
+Flea-repelling plants is a great way to get rid of these bugs in the garden.
+Certain plants contain specific oils, compounds, and chemicals that fleas hate and will try to avoid.
 Be aware that these plants won’t kill the fleas.
 They will only repel them from getting inside your yard.

 Plants that keep fleas away for good: